 total energy = ketones + glucose

 Where this gets even more interesting is when we look at the glucose and ketone data in terms of TOTAL ENERGY.
-That is, the energy coming from both glucose and ketones.
+That is, the energy comes from both glucose and ketones.

 The average TOTAL ENERGY of the three thousand data points from these healthy people working hard to achieve nutritional ketosis is around 6.0mmol/L. It seems the body works to maintain homoeostasis around this level.